|

 also require a proof of address, such as a lease, deed, phone bill etc.

-you want to work in Mexico, you can have a work permit added to your FM3
+into Spanish.
+If you want to work in Mexico, you can have a work permit

-or FM2.
-If you are Inmigrado, you can work with only having to inform
+added to your FM3 or FM2.
+If you are Inmigrado, you can work with only

-Immigration, no permit is required.
+having to inform Immigration, no permit is required.
 The prices of these migratory documents go up every

 year, and this year is no exception.
 These are the taxes that must be